 State Public Education Revenue Base: The current discussion of education finance must be considered within a historical context.
 Since 2008, there has been a net reduction of \$25.4 million in categorical funds, which are funding streams outside the unit count that schools receive from the state.
-The categorical funds that were reduced funded the following programs: Reading Resource Teachers, Math Specialists, Limited English Proficiency, Technology Block Grant, School-Base Discipline, Tax Relief Allocation, Academic Excellence Allotment, Extra Time, Tuition Reimbursement, and Teacher Cadre/Mentoring.
+The categorical funds that were reduced funded the following programs: reading resource teachers, math specialists, limited English proficiency, technology block grant, school-based discipline, tax relief allocation, academic excellence allotment, extra time, tuition reimbursement, and teacher cadre/mentoring.
 Additionally, districts have experienced several reductions in Division II funding, professional development, and pupil transportation.
-The net loss in categorical funding since 2008 means that schools lack sufficient discretionary funding to provide needed supports for students, particularly low-income students, English language learners and other students at risk.
+The net loss in categorical funding since 2008 means that schools lack sufficient discretionary funding to provide needed supports for students, particularly low-income students, English language learners, and other students at risk.

 Property Reassessment: Equitable administration of property taxes requires that property assessments be related to the actual market value of the property.
 One of the negative implications of the lack of property reassessment is that districts' revenues stay fixed.
-As a result, districts must go to referendum in order to cover rising operational costs that are not associated with any new programming.
-These issues are outlined in detail in the final report of the committee formed by House Joint Resolution 22 during the 144th General Assembly to supply recommendations for fair and equitable reassessment (See Appendix D).
-Finally, it should be noted that reassessment is revenue neutral to the district unless local boards take action to up to 10 percent in revenues.
+As a result, districts must often go to referendum in order to cover rising operational costs that are not associated with any new programming.
+These issues are outlined in detail in the final report of the committee formed by House Joint Resolution 22 during the 144th General Assembly to supply recommendations for fair and equitable reassessment (see Appendix D).
+Finally, it should be noted that reassessment is revenue neutral to the district unless local boards take action to increase revenues.